craiglmccarthy/web-archiving-scripts/README.md

 Contains two scripts.
 One script produces a plain list of URLs from an XML sitemap (outputs to .txt, .html, or terminal).
 One script creates a HTML list from a text file input.

-## warc_reader.ipynb
+## warc_reader.py

-A Jupyter notebook that takes a WARC file/collection of WARC files and a list of URLs supplied via .txt file.
-It then reads the WARC files and determines which URLs are present/missing as specified by the URL list.
-It also reads and scrapes the HTML content of the URLs specified to search for specific elements in the WARC files.
+A script which reads a folder of WARC files and cross-references the content with a list of URLs.
+It also uses BS4 to search the HTML content for specific HTML elements.